webexone/webexone.github.io/_pages/ReportingExperience.md

 update()
 </script>

-The following Administration entities have been configured for you via [Webex Control Hub](https://admin.webex.com){:target="\_blank"}
+The following Administration entities have been configured for you via [Webex Control Hub](https://admin.webex.com){:target="\_blank"}.

-Please note, that to proceed to the next section, you will need to use the accounts shown in the top 3 rows.
+Please note, that to proceed to the next section, you will need to use the accounts shown below.

 | **Entity**    | **Name**                                                            |
 | ------------- | ------------------------------------------------------------------- |